-Prior to joining the World Bank Group, Dahlia was an entrepreneur and business owner having established and managed financial services companies providing brokerage, corporate finance, private equity investing, and management consulting services.
+Prior to joining the WBG, Dahlia was an entrepreneur and business owner having established and managed financial services companies providing brokerage, corporate finance, private equity investing, and management consulting services.
 Over her career, she has advised over 160 companies in the Middle East and Africa to access finance, diversify, restructure, merge, and grow.
 She has also worked extensively with nonprofit organizations, founded Egypt’s International Economic Forum, and served as Vice President of the American Chamber of Commerce in Egypt.
 Dahlia holds a PhD in government from Georgetown University, as well as an MA in international law from Georgetown University, and MA and BA in economics from the American University in Cairo.